 For UPSC aspirants, The Indian Express has always been a good source of preparation.
 It contains all of the world’s trustworthy and reliable information.

 Why Should You Read ‘The Hindu’ Every Day for UPSC Exam Preparation?

 The printed newspaper may appear a little drab when presented to a novice reader, but it is your one-stop shop for non-trivial, high-quality information on what is going on in the country.
 However, reading The Hindu as a book will easily take up to 4-5 hours every day.
-We feel that as a UPSC applicant, you recognise the importance of having time on your hands.
+We feel that as a UPSC applicant, you recognize the importance of having time on your hands.
 Our specialists advise that you do not read the newspaper for more than 60 minutes every day.

 What is the Best Way to Read the Newspaper for UPSC?

 When it comes to IAS preparation, reading The Hindu is not the same as casual reading.
-When you read the newspaper casually, you are mostly interested in learning about all of the socioeconomic and political events of the previous day that may have an impact on our daily life.
+When you read the newspaper casually, you are mostly interested in learning about all of the socioeconomic and political events of the previous day that may have an impact on our daily lives.
 Newspapers provide intellectual stimulation as well.

-Few Things To keep in mind
+A few Things To keep in mind

 When newspapers are included in your learning process, the goal of reading them becomes clearer.
 When reading the newspaper for UPSC, you should aim towards the following goals: